Thomas Gordon (Royal Scots Navy officer): Union with England

 Negotiations between Scotland and England for a union were going on at this time.
 Commodore Gordon intimated to the French that he would soon be obliged to quit the service since, when it came to Union, he could not see himself taking the oath of abjuration to repudiate the late King James Stewart as the legitimate claimant to the throne.
 If the King of France required his services, he would come to France along with his thirty two-gun frigate.

 In 1706 Commodore Gordon complained that, whilst entering the port of Tynemouth Haven, after having received some damage to a mast in a gale, Captain Jones of the Royal Navy vessel Dunwich had fired a shot at him.
-After sending his lieutenant to the Dunwich to enquire why the shot had been fired, he learned that Scottish Navy vessels were forbidden from flying a broad pendant whilst in English waters.
-Gordon pointed out that English and Dutch vessels often wore a broad pendant in Scottish waters.
+After sending his lieutenant to the Dunwich to enquire why the shot had been fired, he learned that Scottish warships were forbidden from flying a broad pendant whilst in English waters.
+Gordon pointed out that English and Dutch vessels often flew a broad pendant in Scottish waters.
 Jones also complained when Gordon fired a morning and evening gun.
 Gordon and Jones wrote to their Lord High Admirals for instructions on the matter but the Act of Union, which required both vessels to fly the Union Jack, automatically rectified it.

-When the Old Scots Navy merged with Royal Navy there was some dispute over the seniority of the Scottish captains.
+When the Scottish navy merged with the Royal Navy there was some dispute over the seniority of the Scottish captains.
 It was finally agreed that their time would count from when they received their commissions as captains from Queen Anne.
 This meant that four years at sea did not count and the dispute continued for some time.
-The Scottish vessels were renamed Edinburgh and Glasgow since the Royal Navy already had vessels named Royal William and Royal Mary.
+The Scottish vessels were renamed Edinburgh and Glasgow since the English navy already had vessels named Royal William and Royal Mary.
 Ships under these names still operate in the Royal Navy today.
-A third Royal Scots Navy ship was allowed to retain her name of Dumbarton Castle.
-Their absorption into the English navy was unpopular with many Scots seamen.
+A third Royal Scots Navy ship retained her name of Dumbarton Castle.
+Their absorption into the Royal Navy was unpopular with many Scottish sailors.
 One hundred of Gordon's men mutinied at Leith having got it into their heads that they would be sent to the West Indies or elsewhere outside of home waters.
 They were used to serving in Scottish and continental waters and just did not relish service abroad.